Samarth-HP/docs/docs/tech/monitoring.md

 * A system is above 80% load
 * A system is low on memory
-* Response times are above a threshold
-* A container is offline / killed
+* A service goes down

-These alerts are linked to our communication channels where devs can proactively check and fix issues rather than having to monitor the grafana dashboard constantly.z
+These alerts are linked to our communication channels where devs can proactively check and fix issues rather than having to monitor the grafana dashboard constantly.

 ## Benefits